COVID-19: Maintaining the supply of flour

 UK Flour Millers action: Best practice guide, Industry data collection, Regular updates

-UK Flour Millers has worked with government and colleagues in the supply chain in the production of best practice guides on the logistics of grain handling; the use of face masks in the (food) workplace.
+UK Flour Millers worked with government and colleagues in the supply chain in the production of best practice guides on the logistics of grain handling; the use of face masks in the (food) workplace.

 Provision of daily situation reports from members and regular updates from UK Flour Millers helped to ensure that the industry was in a position both to highlight and respond to developments in good time.